JAForbes/blog/posts/hooks-and-streams.md

 First I'm going to define it using just the stream primitives you've learned so far: get `stream()`, set `stream(newVal)` and map `stream.map(x => f(x))`.

-Here's a complete example - you check out the live version and then we'll break it down step by step.
+Here's a complete example - I recommend checking out the live version and then we'll break it down step by step.

 ```js
 const stream = m.stream